Otus-DevOps-2022-02/vshender_microservices/README.md

 - Added a pipeline definition.
 - Started and registered a Gitlab runner.
 - Added the application code to the repository.
+- Added a unit test for the application.

 <details><summary>Details</summary>